 - The Activity page

 - The BestOf page

-If your forum requires some of these features to split between sections of your sites, but still need certain configuration and users synchronized between them, a setup using a Hub, Multisite Sync, and a Single Sign On solution may be required.
+If your community requires some of these features to split between sections of your sites, but still needs certain configurations and users synchronized between them, a setup using a Hub, Multisite Sync, and a Single Sign On solution may be required.

-A subcommunity can be set as default by checking of the Default checkbox in the subcommunity menu.
+A subcommunity can be set as default by checking the Default checkbox while creating and editing a subcommunity.
 Setting a default subcommunity adds a rewrite rule to rewrite every single page of the site to be in the default subcommunity if one is not provided through a prefix in the URL.